microsoft/aed-go-learn-content/write-test-program/includes/1-project-files.md

-# Project: An Online Bank
+# Outline the online bank project

 Let's talk about what we'll be creating.
-As mentioned previously, we'll create two projects: one for the program's core logic and another one to expose certain logic through a Web API.
+As mentioned previously, we'll create two projects: one for the program's core logic and another one to expose logic through a Web API.
 Imagine that you're now part of a team building an online bank system where users can create accounts, transfer money, withdraw money, and get an account statement.

-## Features and Requirements
+## Define the features and requirements

 The online bank we're about to build is a proof of concept, so most of the interaction with the core package we'll have is similar to what we've done so far: through a CLI program.
 We won't persist data into a database, and all calls will happen when the program starts.
 Then, we'll simply expose an endpoint to see the account statement from a customer.

 In a nutshell, the online bank system will be able to do the following: